- Who should attend an Annual Conference?

 Why do discount registration rates end at Noon?

-With many registrants in the past waiting until the last minute to register or book their housing, an afternoon deadline allows us proper time to hire adequate staffing and other appropriate resources.
+Historically, we have had many registrants delay their registration and housing needs to the last minute.
+An afternoon deadline allows our team sufficient time to hire adequate staffing and other appropriate resources.

 What forms of payment does the onsite registration desk accept?